jcurl/devc-cpuid/docs/CodeOrganisation.md

   The main application that implements the resource manager API.

+* rjcp::cpuid::tree

+  Classes and methods that manage the in memory representation of all CPU objects, and the results of the CPUID instruction calls.

+  Contains also the methods that can write the `CpuIdTree` to a `std::ostream` in XML format (e.g. a file, a memory buffer, or `std::cout` as an example).

 * rjcp::qnx::os

   Contains C++ abstractions of the QNX Operating System.
-This layer represents the QNX OS prjected to C++17 for implementing a simple, single threaded, resource manager.
+This layer represents the QNX OS projected to C++17 for implementing a simple, single threaded, resource manager.
 It is not intended however to be a reusable piece of code in other projects on its own.